Oil-Free Veggie-Tato Hash CRUNCH!

 Happily nobody has nailed it just the way I want it and the responsibility has fallen to me.
 So, I just sliced up everything I wanted in my veggie-tato hash using my handy-dandy Zyliss 2-in-1 slicer, threw it on a SILpat on a cookie sheet, set it in the oven at 425 degrees F and BOOM!

-THESE CRISPY VEGGIE-TATO HASH BROWNS!
+THESE CRISPY VEGGIE-TATO HASH CRUNCH!

 Vegan Cooking Level: Beginner